GioKhoma/DRF---Note-taking-API/README.md

 - **Django Rest Framework**: Powerful and flexible toolkit for building Web APIs.
 - **SQLite**: Default database for development (can be switched to PostgreSQL or MySQL for production).
 - **JWT**: JSON Web Token for user authentication.
-- **Docker**: Containerization of the application for easy deployment.

 ## Getting Started